 2. Most manufacturers produce vehicles for a global clientele, or at least for several regions.
 Since manufacturers tend to cater to the preferences, needs, and lifestyles of specific geographic regions, vehicle designs will vary worldwide.
 As compliance with different emission standards in each region can create burdens from an administrative and vehicle design point of view, vehicle manufacturers tend to have a strong interest in harmonising brake emission test procedures and performance requirements on a global scale.
 Global harmonisation is also of interest to regulators as it offers more efficient development and adaptation to technical progress, potential collaborations with market surveillance, and facilitates the exchange of information between regulatory authorities.

 3. In this context, stakeholders launched the work for this United Nations Global Technical Regulation (UN GTR) on Worldwide harmonised Light vehicle Test Procedures (WLTP) for particle emissions from brake wear.
 This UN GTR aims to harmonise test procedures for emissions from Light-Duty Vehicles (LDV) to the extent possible.
 Laboratory test procedures need to represent real driving conditions as much as possible and to enable a direct comparison between the performance of vehicles during certification procedures and in real life.
 However, this aspect puts some limitations on the level of harmonisation to be achieved.
 Furthermore, different countries will show varying levels of development, population densities, and costs associated with braking system technology.
 Consequently, the regulatory stringency of legislation is expected to vary from region to region for the foreseeable future.
 Therefore, the definition of emission limit values is not part of this UN GTR.
+Nevertheless, the long-term goal is still to define globally harmonized performance requirements and emission limits in forthcoming amendments to this GTR.

 4. UN GTRs are intended to be implemented into regional legislation by as many Contracting Parties as possible.
 The selection of vehicle categories to be covered by the scope of regional legislation represents a challenge as it depends on regional conditions that cannot be anticipated.
 However, according to the provisions of the 1998 UN ECE agreement, a UN GTR being implemented by a Contracting Party must apply to all vehicles, conditions, and equipment falling under its formal scope.
 Therefore, care must be taken in developing the scope of the UN GTR, as an unduly large formal scope may prevent or hamper its implementation into regional legislation.
 For this reason, the formal scope of this UN GTR is limited to Light-Duty vehicles up to 3500 kg.
 This limitation does not, however, indicate that the scope of this UN GTR should not be applied to a larger group of vehicle categories when implemented into regional legislation.
 Indeed, Contracting Parties are encouraged to do so if this is feasible and appropriate from a technical, economical, and administrative point of view.